According to the World Health Organization (WHO), depression is the most common illness worldwide and the leading cause of disability.

 Insomnia and depression often go hand in hand.
 Several studies show that insomnia is a risk factor for the onset of depression and for worsening depression.

 Nutrition and depression are intricately and undeniably linked, as suggested by the mounting evidence by researchers in neuropsychiatry.

-Depleted nutrients can therefore have a significant effect on brain chemistry.
+Depleted nutrient levels can have a significant effect on brain chemistry.

-Supporting thyroid, adrenal and brain function through diet can help to balance hormones and reduce the risk of depressive symptoms.
+Supporting thyroid, adrenal and brain function through nutrition can help to balance hormones and reduce the risk of depressive symptoms.

 - Increase fibre to aid the elimination of used hormones.

 Foods rich in fibre such as broccoli, green beans, pulses, lentils, beans and bananas are also rich in chromium and B vitamins which enhance mental processes